-Prior to joining Kasowitz, Ed served as a law clerk to the Honorable Brian M. Cogan of the United States District Court, Eastern District of New York.
+Prior to joining Kasowitz, Ed clerked for the Honorable Brian M. Cogan of the United States District Court, Eastern District of New York.

 Work Highlights